Leading a project: a few tips for smoother execution and higher team adoption

 • To motivate people, you have to be motivated yourself!

-• Motivation comes from the “why“, people have to understand why we do things to be motivated.
+• Motivation comes from the “why“, people have to understand why we do things.

 Ways of handling disagreements

-Based on Thomas Kilmann’s model, there are several ways of dealing with disagreement.
+Based on Thomas Kilmann’s model (link below the article for reference), there are several ways of dealing with disagreement.
 Each is used according to the situation.

 • Competing (you vs them)